-On November 6, Marcella Champion, former secretary-treasurer of American Federation of Government Employees Local 1831, was charged in U.S. District Court for the District of Columbia with one count of theft from the Washington, D.C. union in the amount of $4,130.
-The local represents federal security employees.
-The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 27, Norman Baker, former secretary-treasurer of Glass, Molders, Pottery, Plastics and Allied Workers Local 220, was charged in U.S. District Court for the Western District of Texas with embezzling $8,310 in funds from the Axtell (near Waco) union.
+The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Laborers International Union of North America Local 773 has had quite a few problems, especially in the area of anger management.
 That’s why the old guard is no longer in charge.
 On September 1, LIUNA General President Terry O’Sullivan (in photo) announced in a letter that he was placing the Southern Illinois-based local under an emergency trusteeship in the wake of reports that several of its leaders had engaged in acts of corruption or intimidation.
 He justified the takeover as a necessary step to counteract “the breakdown in governance, leadership and democratic procedures brought upon by recent events.”
 That might be putting it mildly.
 John Penn, an international union vice president and regional manager, will run the local in the interim.

 Laborers Local 773 represents more than 4,500 private-sector and government employees in 41 states.
 Headquartered in Marion, Ill., it carries enough civic clout to get a street named after … Read More ➡

 On October 3, Glenn Robert Smith, former comptroller for the Michigan Regional Council of Carpenters and Millwrights, pleaded guilty in U.S. District Court for the Eastern District of Michigan to one count of embezzling $499,087 in funds from the Warren, Mich.-based union.
 He had been charged in July 2015 following a joint probe by the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.